Cosmological constraints on exotic injection of electromagnetic energy: Applications and forecasts

 Are these parameter values of any interest, given the masses and mixing knowledge on active neutrinos?
 In fact, some relations between mass-scale and mixing angles exist, once the phenomenological knowledge on the smallness of (active) neutrino mass is factored in.
 This is nicely reviewed in~\cite{Alekhin:2015byh}, notably in its chapter 4.
-The Yukawa couplings, or equivalently a combination the mixing angle elements $U$ and masses $M_I$ of the righ-handed neutrinos should obey the relation
+The Yukawa couplings, or equivalently a combination the mixing angle elements $U$ and masses $M_I$ of the right-handed neutrinos should obey the relation

 where $M_{\rm min}$ is the lightest sterile neutrino contributing to the mass of the standard model neutrinos.
 Ignoring for the moment any cosmological or particle physics constraints, this relation together with the empirically constrained mass scale of neutrinos suggests that the lightest extra neutrino mass eigenstate involved in the active neutrino mass mechanism should have an effective mixing element $U_{\rm \alpha I}^2\simeq \Theta^2\gtrsim 10^{-5}M_{\rm MeV}^{-1}$.
 We conclude that cosmology is typically sensitive to neutrinos more weakly coupled than those implied in the mechanism giving mass to the active neutrinos.
-This is a qualitatively important point: it was already known that in a minimal scenario with three right handed neutrinos, if the lightest one is responsible for the DM of the universe, it must essentially be decoupled from the active ones, contributing negligibly to their mass generation mechanism.
-The above example shows that this is true in a much wider parameter space.
-In fact, it is not often appreciated that: a) The number, masses and mixing of the right-handed neutrinos are not constrained by fundamental physics arguments, so that it is important to have probes of the ``light, almost decoupled'' limit of that parameter space. b) Sterile neutrinos may exist, may have {\it little or nothing} to do with DM (either cold, warm or hot), and still be of some cosmological relevance.
+This is a qualitatively important point: while the existence of {\it two} right handed neutrinos is needed to account for the observed oscillation phenomenology, and is remarkably sufficient to account for leptogenesis via the oscillation mechanism first described in~\cite{Akhmedov:1998qx}, the number, masses and mixing of additional right-handed neutrinos are not otherwise constrained by particle physics constraints or fundamental physics conditions, rather must be suggested by observational arguments.
+For instance, in the so-called $\nu$MSM~\cite{Asaka:2005an,Asaka:2005pn}, a three right handed neutrino scenario is invoked, with the lightest one being responsible for the DM of the universe, not certainly for the particle physics consistency; the third state must then essentially be decoupled from the active ones, contributing negligibly to their mass generation mechanism.
+This example shows that additional decoupled states might be only be relevant for cosmological consequences.
+Our calculations above shows that the potentially interesting parameter range to alter recombination or reionization history is much wider than the one invoked to account for sterile neutrino DM, extending to MeV or GeV masses.
+Needless to say, from the conceptual point of view, having as many handles as possible on the existence of extra sterile neutrino states is important, since they could give us hints or constraints on the underlying symmetries of these extensions of the standard model.